flakey-bit/flakey-bit.github.io/_posts/2022-12-05-the-dangers-of-scrutinising-code-coverage.md

 ## What are the problems with asking teams to report on code-coverage?

+### Unjustified technical cost
+As mentioned above, code coverage can be a useful tool for a developer to look at when deciding whether they have written the right tests.
-* For some teams there may be technical challenges associated with generating the a (consolidated) report (e.g. different test frameworks used for different parts of the application)
+However, for some teams there could be significant technical challenges in automating the generation of the coverage report.

-  * From the outside in it's impossible to see the nuances that might be at play here
+If the team in question doesn't care about the coverage number, we've effectively foisted a bunch of toil on that team for no gain

+### A single number misleading
-* A single coverage % number doesn't take into consideration the app in question (which parts are important to cover).
+A single coverage % number doesn't take into consideration the app in question (which parts are important to cover).
+If we're at 50% coverage is that 100% of the important business critical-code and 0% of the boring infrastructure, or the other way around?

-  * A single number doesn't tell you whether it's the important parts that have been covered or the trivial / unimportant parts
+### False sense of security
-* It can very easily lead teams into a false sense of security - "We're at 100% branch coverage, so we're good"
+Code coverage numbers can easily lull teams into a false sense of security - "We're at 100% branch coverage, so we're good"

-  * If the assertions are non-existent or rubbish, you might as well have 0% coverage
+If your assertions are non-existent or rubbish, you might as well have 0% coverage

+### Goodhart's law 🎯
-* See Goodhart's law: "When a measure becomes a target, it ceases to be a good measure" 🎯
+Goodhart's law says that "When a measure becomes a target, it ceases to be a good measure".

-  * Simply by asking teams to report on the coverage %, undue focus will be put on increasing the coverage % - to the detriment of other aspects.
+Simply by asking teams to report on the coverage %, undue focus will be put on increasing the coverage % - to the detriment of other aspects.

+### Negative value tests
-* Once you accrue a lot of negative-value tests, teams will start to de-value test failures (broken window syndrome 💔)
+Once you accrue a lot of negative-value tests, **teams will start to de-value test failures** (this is known as the broken-window syndrome 💔).

+It spells bad news - we want to be in a place where a failing test means something has been broken badly and we've dodged a bullet 🔫.
+Don't let your tests cry wolf!

+### Encourages testing implementation details

-* Often, it's difficult to maintain a high coverage percentage without resorting to testing **implementation details** (and/or tests that simply don't reflect real-world usage).
+Often, it's difficult to maintain a high coverage percentage without resorting to testing **implementation details** (and/or tests that simply don't reflect real-world usage).

+In my opinion this is the most dangerous 💀 (but also invisible) second-order effect from asking teams to report on code coverage.
-  * This is the most concerning aspect of the proposal - Goodhart's law tells us that teams **will** write these negative-value tests (due to the implicit target)
-  * As noted above, such tests **slow teams down** and **create barriers to refactoring** (bad)
+Goodhart's law tells us that teams **will** write these negative-value tests (due to the implicit target).
+As noted elsewhere, these negative-value tests **slow teams down** and **create barriers to refactoring** (bad).

+## Conclusion

+Code coverage is a useful tool, but we should take care when mandating reporting around it.

+> It doesn't make sense to hire smart people and then tell them what to do; we hire smart people so they can tell us what to do - Steve Jobs